 The responsible use of personal data is a core value at Novartis.

-To complement the Novartis Policy on the Protection of Personal Information, Novartis has adopted Binding Corporate Rules (BCR), a set of principles governing the international transfer of personal information of Novartis associates, customers, business partners and other individuals whose data is collected or processed in the EU and in Switzerland.
+To complement the Novartis Policy on the Protection of Personal Information, Novartis has adopted Binding Corporate Rules (BCR), a set of principles governing the international transfer of personal information of Novartis associates, customers, business partners and other individuals whose data is governed by the EU GDPR or by the Swiss Federal Act on Data Protection.
 The approval by the EEA Data Protection Agencies and recognition of the Swiss Data Protection Authority allows Novartis to transfer your personal information from the EU and Switzerland to Novartis affiliates in other countries in compliance with EU and Swiss data protection laws.

 Which data protection principles apply?